CezarTulceanu/Deepfake-classification-project/README.md

 # Iterative CNN Development for Image Classification: From 78% to 90.9% Accuracy

 This repository contains a machine learning project showcasing the systematic development of a high-performance image classification model.
-The project was undertaken as a demonstration of my practical ML skills and problem-solving abilities for the Google internship application.
+The project was undertaken as a demonstration of my practical ML skills and problem-solving abilities.

 **The complete methodology, analysis, and results are documented in the full technical report.**